Himasnhu-AT/QM-res/readme.md

 > [!IMPORTANT]
 > This repo in no means is creation of qiskit or q#.
 It is to safe keep and track my learning journey in QM.
 It comes with open LICENSE, and can be reused for teaching / ( `community stuff` ) as per LICENSE
+> ---
+> I'm in middle of uploading all of my codes and materials.
+Just give this repo a star to stay up-to-date

 ## Repo organizations: